orangejellyfish/serverless-starter/README.md

   top-level Serverless configuration file, offering greater separation of concerns and keeping the configuration file readable.

+- IAM roles are configured per-Lambda via the [serverless-iam-roles-per-function][sirpf] plugin, meaning functions better follow the principle of least privilege and are therefore more secure.

 - A "run warm" utility  which can be used as a higher order function by any Lambda function handler to keep the container alive, avoiding the [cold start][cs] performance problem.